Skip to content

 (Unknown source)

 Perhaps you are blessed by being empathetic, and maybe seeking forgiveness comes naturally to you.
-Or maybe you’re not that way.
+Or maybe you’re not naturally wired that way.
+I understand, but that doesn’t affect our responsibility

 Question: When is the last time you looked someone in the eye and said, “I’m sorry.”